Noahnc/vscode-terraform-toolbox/README.md

 In case of Terraform, binaries are downloaded from `https://releases.hashicorp.com/terraform`.
 The active binary is stored in the following folder: `%USERPROFILE%\.terraform-toolbox/active` (Windows) or `$HOME/.terraform-toolbox/active` (Mac).
 Not active but installed versions are stored in `$HOME/.terraform-toolbox/terraform` (Mac) or `%USERPROFILE%\.terraform-toolbox\terraform` (Windows).

-For OpenTofu, binaries are downloaded from the official OpenTofu Github releases page.
+For OpenTofu, binaries are downloaded from the official OpenTofu GitHub releases page.
 The active binary is stored in the following folder: `%USERPROFILE%\.terraform-toolbox/active` (Windows) or `$HOME/.terraform-toolbox/active` (Mac).
 Not active but installed versions are stored in `$HOME/.terraform-toolbox/opentofu` (Mac) or `%USERPROFILE%\.terraform-toolbox\opentofu` (Windows).

 - Command [`tftoolbox.setIacProviderVersion`]: Select and install a specific version for the active IaC Provider.
   ![terraform-version](Images/examples/terraform_version.gif)